patrickromeromccafferty/wetgrain/about.md

 # about

 Wet Grain is an annual print magazine for new poetry in English.
-Its fifth, most recent issue, guest-edited by Leo Boix & Nat Teitler FRSL & published in July 2024, spotlighted the work of British Latinx poets.
+Its fifth, most recent issue, guest-edited by Leo Boix & Nat Teitler FRSL & published in July 2024, spotlighted the work of Latinx poets living in the UK.

 Since 2020, it has included the work of emerging poets alongside recipients of awards including the Pulitzer, a MacArthur Fellowship, the Pushcart Prize, the German Book Prize, and the Eric Gregory.